Lemon Law in Colorado

 Luckily, state governments, with a bit of federal backing, have enacted consumer protection laws (lemon laws) assisting buyers in retrieving new replacement vehicles or a return of monies for flawed vehicles meeting certain conditions.

 Colorado's Lemon Law (a.k.a.
 Warranties Act) comes into play when a new car, truck, or van under warranty has some sort of recurring malfunction that hinders the vehicle's function and skews its value more than normal appreciation loss.

 If, within 1 year, every valiant effort has been made to fix the defect (and it has to be the same defect) the buyer may be able to apply the Lemon Law.
-Colorado statute defines "a reasonable number of attempts" as four or a total of 30 days (not consecutive) in a shop within the year time frame.
+Colorado statute defines "a reasonable number of attempts" as 4 attempts or a total of 30 days (not consecutive) in a shop within 1 year.